SkAbid-a2i/d-nothi-system_Quodo3_all/README.md

 - Role-based access control
 - Input validation and sanitization
 - Secure HTTP headers with Helmet
-- Audit logging for critical actions
+- Comprehensive audit logging for all CRUD operations
+- Email notification security with app passwords
+- Proper authorization checks for all operations

 ## Key Expectations
 - The system keeps a history of all critical actions (audit log)